hidroh/hidroh.github.io/_posts/2015-02-25-support-multiple-themes-android-app-part-2.markdown

 Here, since our app already has a default light theme, we only need to check if default preference has been overriden to override dark theme.
 The logic is put in the 'base' activity so it can be shared by all activities.

-Note that this approach will only apply theme for activities that are not in the [back stack](http://developer.android.com/guide/components/tasks-and-back-stack.html).
+Note that this approach will only apply theme for activities that are not in the back stack[^backstack].
 For those that are already in current stack, they will still exhibit previous theme, as going back will only trigger `onResume()`.
 Depends on product requirements, the implementation to handle these 'stale' screens can be as simple as clearing the back stack, or restarting every single activity in the back stack upon preference change.
 Here we simply clear back stack and restart current activity upon theme change.

 **SettingsFragment.java**
 {% highlight java %}